 The biggest concern is that SCM is the control of contract management register, and the Managers are responsible for contract management on projects, but we require normally at year end information and then it is time consuming to collect all information to ensure unbundling is done in time to prepare for financial statements.
-(This is why we opened a share drive that is not used by all departments to save their information relating to projects).
+(This is why we opened a share drive that is not used by all departments to save their information relating to projects.
+This is also because ICT has not given all departments access to the server).